simplex-chat/simplex-chat/README.md

 The base-64 encoded string in server address is the digest of RSA transport handshake key that the server will generate on the first run and output its digest.

-You can still talk to people using default or any other server; it only affects the location of the message queue when you initiate the connection (and the reply queue can be on another server, as set by the other party's client).
+You can still talk to people using default or any other server - it only affects the location of the message queue when you initiate the connection (and the reply queue can be on another server, as set by the other party's client).

 Run `dog-food --help` to see all available options.